paradigmadigital/helm-base-java-microservice/README.md

 * `readinessSuccess`: Number of tests to do until consider the pod is ready.
 [Default: 1]
 * `readinessFailure`: Number of tests to fail until consider the pod is not ready.
 [Default: 6]
 * `livenessPath`: Path to test if pod is alive.
 [Default: /manage/health]
+* `livenessDelay`: Number of seconds to wait to test if the pod is live.
+[Default: 120]
 * `livenessTimeout`: Number of seconds to wait to mark as invalid an alive test.
 [Default: 5]
 * `livenessPeriod`: Interval of seconds to wait between liveness tests.
 [Default: 10]
 * `livenessSuccess`: Number of tests to do until consider the pod is alive.
 [Default: 1]